PBCAR/PThelper_Archive/README.md

 ## ii) Calculating Empirical and Derived Values:

-Calculating the elasticity curve is achieved using the `pt_elasticity()` function.
-There are two types of elasticity curves to calculate: Either an "overall" curve using the mean data of the entire sample; or "individual" curves for each participant:
+Calculating the demand curve is achieved using the `pt_curve()` function.
+There are two types of demand curves to calculate: Either an "overall" curve using the mean data of the entire sample; or "individual" curves for each participant:

 ```
-pt_elasticity(PT4$data, id_var = "ID", type = "overall")
+pt_curve(PT4$data, id_var = "ID", type = "overall")
 ```

 Both types currently use the exponentiated (Koffarnus et al., 2015) equation to calculate demand.
 If a k-value is not provided by the user, then the best fitting k-value is determined and identified in the console printout: